mustafa-siddiqui/Ping-Application/README.md

 - Error Number if encountered

 #### Issues:
-- The macOS version get the error code 65 (errno 65): no route to host.
+- The macOS version gets the error code 65 (errno 65): no route to host.
-- The Linux version fails to receive anything before it times out and restarts the process.
+- The Linux version fails to receive anything before it times out (errno 35) and restarts the process.

 #### Resources Consulted:
 - [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/)